Lakin Industrial School for Colored Boys, north of Point Pleasant, West Virginia, was a reform school for blacks.

-The Lakin Industrial School closed in 1956, only two years after the Brown versus Board of Education of Topeka, Kansas decision that led to the gradual desegregation of many public schools and colleges in West Virginia.
-Those who remained before its closure were transfered to the Industrial School at Pruntytown.1 The buildings were later owned by the West Virginia Department of Health and Human Services and then deeded over to the West Virginia Department of Agriculture in 1976.1
+Lakin Industrial School closed in 1956, only two years after the Brown versus Board of Education of Topeka, Kansas decision that led to the gradual desegregation of many public schools and colleges the United States.
+Those who remained before its closure were transferred to the Pruntytown Industrial School at Pruntytown.1 The Lakin complex was later acquired by the West Virginia Department of Health and Human Services and then deeded over to the West Virginia Department of Agriculture in 1976 for use as storage.

-An arson-attempt in 2000 did very little damage to the main building, a testament to the brute strength of the building even after 50 years of abandonment.1 The Lakin Industrial School for Colored Boys was demolished in November 2006.1
+An arson attempt in 2000 did very little damage to the school, a testament to the brute strength of the fireproof building even after decades of abandonment.1 In November 2006, the Lakin Industrial School was demolished.

 - Name: Lakin Industrial School for Colored Boys